ProseMirror/website/markdown/guide/schema.md

-It is recommended to always require at least one child node in nodes that have block content (such as `"doc"` and `"blockquote"` in the example above), because browsers will
+It is recommended to always require at least one child node in nodes that have block content (such as `"doc"` and `"blockquote"` in the example above), because browsers will completely collapse the node when it's empty, making it rather hard to edit.

 The order in which your nodes appear in an or-expression is significant.
 When creating a default instance for a non-optional node,